hawkinsw/CPPTimes/io.md

 Let's say that we invite our user to enter an unbounded amount of data.
 We will need some way to write a program that continually reads the input until there is no more.
 Did you hear that? "until there is no more" That sounds like a condition to me.
 What better way to loop based on the value of a condition than a conditional loop like `while`.

 But, just what are the conditions for stopping the loop?
 Well, we will want a condition that is `false` when we want the loop to stop.
 In our snapshots above we have seen the read head ends up in la-la land after we read the last element.
 It turns out that this fantasy world has a special name -- end of file (EOF, for short).
-We can always ask our input stream (for now, `std::cin` but later a variable whose type is `std::fstream`) whether it is at the end of file by calling the `eof()` method (a method is like a function -- we'll get to that soon!).
+We can always ask our input stream (for now, `std::cin` but later a variable whose type is `std::fstream`) whether it is at the end of file by calling the `eof()` [method](./very-early-oop.md).

 Sometimes, however, just checking whether the read head is at the end of the file is not enough.
 There are situations where the file has extra, hidden data at the end of the input (known as control data).
-We don't want to consider that part of the real input, so we want to quit if the read head is at the position where there are these control characters.
+We don't want to consider that part of the real input, so we want to quit if the read head is at the position where there is a control character under the read head and only control characters between the read head and the end of the file.

 Again, we want a `false` when there is no more data to read so we will need to make extensive use of the `!`.
 Here's our condition in pseudocode: